Gawdl3y/discord-graf/README.md

 **GRAF:** Great Rad-Ass Framework

 This is a framework for Discord bots to use that contains command handling, configurable prefixes, moderator functionality, channel restrictions, and update checking.
-It is written in ES7/ES2016 using Babel, and is built with [discord.js](https://github.com/hydrabolt/discord.js) and Node.js.
+It is written in ES2017 using Babel, and is built with [discord.js](https://github.com/hydrabolt/discord.js) and Node.js.

 ## Installation
 **Requires Node.js 6.0.0 or newer.**
 `npm install --save discord-graf`

 ## Documentation
 Coming soon&trade;.
+Until documentation is available, take a look at [RPBot](https://github.com/Gawdl3y/discord-rpbot) to see how the framework is used.